-Currently, I am an assistant professor of Multi-/Interdisciplinary Studies, Core Division at Champlain College on the traditional lands of the N’dakina (Abenaki/Abénaquis) peoples of the Wabanaki Confederacy (Burlington, Vermont) and a research associate at the Chair for Critical Studies in Higher Education Transformation (CriSHET) at Nelson Mandela University on the traditional lands of the Khokhoi, San, and later AmaXhosa (Port Elizabeth, South Africa).
+Currently, I am an assistant professor of higher education within the Department of Educational Leadership and Policy Studies (ELPS) at the University of Texas at Arlington (UTA) on the ancestral, traditional, and contemporary lands of the Caddo, Comanche, Jumanos, Kickapoo, Tawakoni, and Wichita peoples (Arlington, TX) and a research associate at the Chair for Critical Studies in Higher Education Transformation (CriSHET) at Nelson Mandela University on the traditional and contemporary lands of the Khokhoi, San, and AmaXhosa (Port Elizabeth, South Africa).
 I study comparative higher education and knowledge systems, human rights, media, science and technology, and activism/social movements through an integration of critical justice-oriented frames globally and transnationally.
 I have a Ph.D. in International Education Policy from the University of Maryland, College Park.
 My dissertation can be accessed here.
-But like many academic citizens, my heart and mind have evolved since then.
-Some work that is currently in progress and/or forthcoming can be found on the "Research" page of this site or on my CV.
+But like many academic citizens, my heart and mind have continued to evolve since then.
+Some work that is currently in progress and/or forthcoming can be found on the "Research" page of this site.

-As part of my global critical ethnic and race studies work, I also conducted investigative research for an Independent Expert on the Committee on the Elimination of Racial Discrimination (CERD) (who previouslly served as the first Independent Expert on Minority Issues).
+As part of my global critical ethnic and race studies work, I also conducted investigative research for Gay McDougall, Independent Expert on the Committee on the Elimination of Racial Discrimination (CERD) (who previously served as the first Independent Expert on Minority Issues).
 In addition, I consulted for Minority Rights Group International (MRG), an international non-governmental organization that has consultative status with the United Nations Economic and Social Council (ECOSOC) and observer status with the African Commission on Human and Peoples' Rights (ACHPR).
-Formerly, I also helped manage a research project on health-related disparities, including an affordable hearing-aid program for DC residents from low-income households at the George Washington University (GW) Medical Faculty Associates (MFA).